Photo Session Prep Info

 What do I wear?

 What you wear is important and is a fun thing to think about for your session.
 Clothing compliments who you are as a family, speaks to the environment in which the session is taking place and will coordinate with your home where the final images will be displayed.
-Wearing layers is always very flattering and it's a way to show off your personality.
-For the kids, bright and fun prints or colors are great, just use your judgment as to what might be too much (we don't want anything too distracting).
+I’d say keeping things simple is the way to go.
+Neutral colors go a long way, and then there’s not much to think about in terms of matching, because it will all just look good together!
+Layers are great for cooler days.
 Plaid or patterns is good, but large plaid or large bulky pattern can be too overpowering and distracting.
 Steer clear of large lettering or characters (no cartoon characters or sports team logos).
 Pops of color is good.
 If you go for darker clothing, make sure it's balanced by something light for a little contrast.
 Bring or have a change of clothes easily available for the kids, ONLY if you want to change up the look a bit.
 And with kids you can make it fun by bringing or having them wear dress up clothes if they want (think magical fairy or a prince with a crown)!
 Fun shoes, or if it's warm, no shoes!
 And don't forget accessories!
 Jewelry, hair accessories, and then scarves and hats too for colder outdoor sessions!
 Please text me with any questions or send me pics of what you are thinking of wearing.
 I'm here to help!
 347-420-0368.
 Pinterest inspo boards here!

 What do I want the photos to look like?